mkdoc/mkcli/README.md

 #### Commands

-Commands are declared in the same way as program arguments but under the `Commands` heading:
+Commands are declared in the same way as program arguments but under the *COMMANDS* heading:

 ```markdown
 # Name